 Final grade report.
 The university provides printed grade reports only for midterm deficiency notices.
-Final grades are available at the end of each semester or term via the SunDial telephone system or at www.west.asu.edu/registrar.
+Final grades are available at the end of each semester or term at www.asu.edu/interactive or via the SunDial telephone system at (480) 350-1500.
 Select "View Your Grades" under the "Academic Record Information" heading and follow the instructions.
 When necessary, an official grade printout can be obtained in-person at Registration Services.